HomeSpan/HomeSpan/docs/README.md

 * [HomeSpan Projects](https://github.com/topics/homespan) - real-world applications of the HomeSpan Library
 * [HomeSpan FAQ](FAQ.md) - answers to frequently-asked questions
 * [Solutions to Common Problems](Solutions.md) - resolutions to some common problems when using/compiling HomeSpan
+* [HomeSpan Reference Sketches](https://github.com/HomeSpan/HomeSpanReferenceSketches) - a collection of self-contained Reference Sketches showcasing some of the more complex HomeKit Services, such as Thermostats and Irrigation Systems

 Note that all documentation is version-controlled and tied to each branch.
 The *master* branch generally points to the latest release.
 The *dev* branch, when available, will contain code under active development.